asilichenko/bq28z610-arduino-driver/README.md

 With this driver, you can operate the BQ28Z610 device via the serial port from your computer using Arduino.

+This way, Arduino can be a much cheaper replacement for the standard EV2300 device.

 Functions were implemented based on the documentation:

 * Technical Reference Manual (c) Texas Instruments, Literature Number: SLUUA65E, https://www.ti.com/lit/ug/sluua65e/sluua65e.pdf